DataDog/documentation/content/en/tracing/troubleshooting/tracer_debug_logs.md

 **Application Logs**:

 By default, logging from this library is disabled.
-In order to get debbuging information and errors sent to logs, the `debug` options should be set to `true` in the [init()][1] method.
+In order to get debugging information and errors sent to logs, set the `debug` options to `true` in the [init()][1] method.

 The tracer will then log debug information to `console.log()` and errors to `console.error()`.
-This behavior can be changed by passing a custom logger to the tracer.
+You can change this behavior by passing a custom logger to the tracer.
 The logger should contain `debug()` and `error()` methods that can handle messages and errors, respectively.

 For example: